Nolan Bailey Harmon

-Birth and family
+Birth and death

-Nolan Bailey Harmon was born July 14, 1892, in Meridian, Mississippi, and died on June 8, 1993, living to be over 100 years old.
-His funeral was held on June 12, 1993, at Druid Hills United Methodist Church, and he was buried in the Evergreen Burial Park in Roanoke, Virginia.
+Nolan Bailey Harmon was born July 14, 1892, in Meridian, Mississippi, and died on June 8, 1993, one month before his 101st birthday.
+His funeral was held four days later at Druid Hills United Methodist Church.
+He was buried in the Evergreen Burial Park in Roanoke, Virginia.

 He was the son, grandson and great-grandson of Methodist Preachers.
 He was elected a bishop of The Methodist Church and United Methodist Church in 1956.
-Harmon's wife Rebecca Lamar died at age 84 in 1980.
+Harmon's wife, Rebecca (Lamar) Harmon, died at age 84 in 1980.
 His children were Nolan B. Harmon III and G. Lamar Harmon.

 Education

 Nolan graduated from Millsaps College in Mississippi.
 He was a member of the first class of the Candler School of Theology, Emory University in 1914.
 He also earned a Master of Arts degree from Princeton University in 1920.
 He received honorary degrees from Millsaps, Hamline University, Western Maryland College, Mount Union College and Wofford College.
 In 1958, he received an honorary D.D. degree from Emory.